percwg/perc-wg/double/draft-ietf-perc-double.md

 extensions along with the primary payload and PT from inside the RED payload are used to form the encrypted primary RTP packet which can then be decrypted with double.
-The RTP headers (but not header extensions) along with PT from inside the RED payload are used for from the non primary payloads.
-The time offset information in the RED data MUST be used to adjust the SEQ number in the RTP header.
+The RTP headers (but not header extensions or CSRC) along with PT from inside the RED payload are used for from the non primary payloads.
+The time offset information in the RED data MUST be used to adjust the sequence number in the RTP header by using the timestamp offset and packet rate to find a sequence number offset to adjust by.
 At this point the non primary packets can be decrypted with double.

 Note that Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] is a superset of the capabilities of RED.
 For most applications, FlexFEC